chiahsun/problem_solving/LeetCode/201. Bitwise AND of Numbers Range/README.md

-Common prefix of two number in binary form.
+Basic idea is to get Common prefix of two number in binary form.

 # solve1.swift